Hannah-Ashna/Messaging-Application/Project Implementation/CodingStandards.md

 ***

 ### Classes:
 Constructors must not call virtual functions.
-Do not define implicit conversion you should use the explicit keyword for conversion operators and single argument constructors.
+Do not define implicit conversion, one should use the explicit keyword for conversion operators and single argument constructors.
 Type conversion operators should be marked explicit in the class definition.
 Every class's public interface should say which copy and move operations the class supports which should be done in the public section.

 #### Structs:
 Structs should only be used for objects that are passive and carry data otherwise use a class.